lukstafi/navi-parens/README.md

 _Navi Parens_ is a Visual Studio Code extension that provides structured code navigation similar to what's available in Emacs.
 It also provides additional key bindings for moving the cursor without "fingers leaving the home row".

-_Navi Parens_ also provides _Markmacs Mode_, which emulates TeXmacs-like WYSIWYG editing capabilities within preview panes by simply updating the document directly.
-When the cursor position changes, a cursor-scope markers are moved with it.
-Moreover, _Markmacs Mode_ adds some commands, such as "cycle-through" which replaces a token to the left of the cursor with its alternatives.
+The future plan for _Navi Parens_ is to build out _Markmacs Mode_ to emulate TeXmacs-like WYSIWYG editing capabilities within preview panes.

 ## Keywords